 Termas De Polques (an opportunity to warm up shows up in the morning of the 3rd day)

-Since I flew during high season to Bolivia (spent NYE in the Salt Flats!), I wanted to avoid paying an arm and a leg for a plane ticket so I booked using miles.
+Since I flew to Bolivia during high season (I spent NYE in the Salt Flats!), I wanted to avoid paying a premium for a plane ticket, so I booked using miles.

 Amaszonas (5 Essential Tips you need to know before your trip to Salar De Uyuni)

-Accommodations are basic practically everywhere so make sure you do your research by reading reviews before booking.
-Feel free to explore deals in Agoda.com or Booking.com.
+Accommodations are basic practically everywhere, so make sure you do your research by reading reviews before booking.

-In La Paz, I stayed at Tinka Hotel reserved via booking.com.
-It was centrally located in a safe area that is both walking distance to the cable car station and downtown.
+In La Paz, I stayed at Tinka Hotelwhich I reserved on booking.com.
+It was centrally located in a safe area within walking distance of the cable car station and downtown.

-In Uyuni, I stayed at Hotel Jumari reserved via booking.com.
-It was near the airport and Uyuni’s main drag making various restaurants and tour companies easily accessible.
+In Uyuni, I stayed at Hotel Jumari reserved on booking.com.
+It was near the airport and Uyuni’s main drag, making various restaurants and tour companies easily accessible.

 • Handwarmers